Stuart Percy: Personal

-Growing up, Percy was a fan of the Toronto Maple Leafs, and had posters of former team players such as Mats Sundin, Tie Domi and Doug Gilmour lining his bedroom walls.
+In his youth, Percy was a fan of the Toronto Maple Leafs, and had posters of former team players such as Mats Sundin, Tie Domi and Doug Gilmour lining his bedroom walls.
 Leading up to his draft year, Percy had hoped to be selected by the Maple Leafs.

-Percy is friends with fellow 2011 draft selections Matt Puempel and Ryan Strome, whom he celebrated with after being drafted.
+Percy is a friend of fellow 2011 draft selections Matt Puempel and Ryan Strome, with whom he celebrated after being drafted.

-Percy is cousins with hockey players Carlo Colaiacovo and Paulo Colaiacovo.
-Carlo was also a first round pick of the Maple Leafs, being selected 17th overall in 2001.
+Percy is a cousin of hockey players Carlo Colaiacovo and Paulo Colaiacovo.
+Carlo was also a first-round pick of the Maple Leafs, being selected 17th overall in 2001.